 Setting up a WiFi unit may seem like a difficult task to the non-tech-savvy.
 However, this could not be further from the truth and this quick read will help shatter that preconception once and for all.

-Many companies that offer portable WiFi in Japan leave the settings in the default language, so there is a high likelihood that your unit will be set to Japanese.
+Many companies that offer portable WiFi rental service in Japan leave the settings in the default language, so there is a high likelihood that your unit will be set to Japanese.
 But there is absolutely no reason to fret because every company will provide you with an instruction manual that tells you exactly how to set it up.
 That being said, it's useful to know how to deal with this situation so you can just by-pass the sometimes comically worded (Japanese style English), and get straight to using your device.

 While most people already know how to connect to wireless internet on their smart phone or laptops, not everyone may know how connect to the internet using a Pocket WiFi (mobile router).
 But never fear!
 The process could not be simpler.
 It is almost exactly the same as connecting to a wireless network in your home, the local Starbucks, or at a hotel.